 Our Career Connection software connects all students and alumni with internships and jobs posted by the Career Center as well as our extensive employer database.
 Faculty who want to get students emails and view opportunities are welcome to create an account.

 Spring 2009, we began our Career Peer Advisor ambassador program.
 Our team of students have been trained in a variety of career development areas and can visit your classes and student organizations to speak on career topics relevant to current students.
 If you would like a Career Peer Advisor to speak to your students, please contact us.

 The GCCareer App

 Students may not always choose to attend a workshop or make an appointment in the Career Center, so we like to bring our services to the classroom.
 If you know that you have time in your syllabus for a guest speaker from the Career Center, please let us know at least two weeks in advance.
 We can speak for 10 minutes or an entire hour on a variety of topics.
-Please contact our Administrative Assistant, Pam Spires, if you are interested in this opportunity.
+Please contact our Office Coordinator, Michelle Mitchell, if you are interested in this opportunity.

 • Registering and Using Career Connection Job and Internship

 • How to Access and Use the GCCareer App

 • Using the Career Center as a Freshman